magicctf/webpage-source/magicctf/content.md

 * Steel
 * Stone
 * Wood

-chat
-In relation to the tiers, __"more precious"__ means higher tier, eg Mithril is more precious than Galvorn.
+In relation to the tiers, __"more precious"__ means higher tier, ie Mithril is more precious than Galvorn.

 Skill selection(select_skills)
 ------------------------------